nvidia-holoscan/holoscan-sdk/docs/visualization.md

 `````
 :::

-## CUDA streams
+## CUDA Streams

-By default Holoviz is using CUDA stream `0` for all CUDA operations.
+By default, Holoviz is using CUDA stream `0` for all CUDA operations.
 Using the default stream can affect concurrency of CUDA operations, see [stream synchronization behavior](https://docs.nvidia.com/cuda/cuda-runtime-api/stream-sync-behavior.html#stream-sync-behavior__default-stream) for more information.

 `````{tab-set}
 ````{tab-item} Operator